Two Black moms took their kids to the Mall. Secret Service officers confronted them with guns, they said.

 “I could have been another Breonna Taylor,” Winston said.
 “I could have been another innocent woman who has no record and got shot.”

-In a statement to The Post, a Secret Service spokesperson confirmed they had received a “query requesting the agency investigate an alleged interaction between Uniformed Division Officers and two members of the public.”
+In a statement, a Secret Service spokesperson confirmed they had received a “query requesting the agency investigate an alleged interaction between Uniformed Division Officers and two members of the public.”
 The Secret Service said it is “looking into the matter” and “has no further comment at this time.”

 Maloney said the Secret Service has not acknowledged receipt of their letter, which demands answers to 16 questions in addition to an investigation.